Kanchan-Bharti19/Teams_Clone/README.md

 ```sh
 node sever.js
 ```
-Visit http://localhost:3000/ and the enjoy the project.
+After the above setup visit http://localhost:3000/ and the enjoy the project.